Basque Nationalist Action

-Basque Nationalist Action (Eusko Abertzale Ekintza, Acción Nacionalista Vasca, EAE–ANV) is a Basque nationalist party based in Spain.
+Basque Nationalist Action (Eusko Abertzale Ekintza, Acción Nacionalista Vasca, EAE–ANV) was a Basque nationalist party based in Spain.
 Founded in 1930, it was the first Basque nationalist political party to exist running on a socialist program.
 On 16 September 2008, the party was outlawed by the Spanish Supreme Court based on ties with ETA.
 The Spanish ruling was appealed to the European Court of Human Rights, which, after reviewing the question, upheld the Spanish courts on the matter.

 History

 It was formed in 1930, upon the reunification of the ultraconservative Aberri group and the moderate majority Comunión Nacionalista Vasca in the Basque Nationalist Party, by those who refused to support the traditional clerical ideology of the party.
 Its support was restricted to urban middle class and, as such, was a minority party.
 ANV played a minor role during the Republic, when it usually aligned with left and republican parties (being even part of the Popular Front in 1936) and in the Civil War.
 It was a part of the Basque Government in Exile from 1936 to 1979, and of the Spanish Republican government in Exile from 1938 until 1946, represented by a minister without portfolio, Tomás Bilbao.

 When democracy resumed in Spain, ANV run by itself for the first contemporary Spanish general election presenting candidates in Biscay and Gipuzkoa, achieving a meagre 0.64% of the total votes in the Basque country.
 During these years, ANV received compensation for the property seized after the war by the Francoist government.

 After the 1977 election, ANV chose not to run for elections by itself but run in subsequent elections as a minor part of the electoral platforms of the Basque National Liberation Movement.
 It was not a part of KAS though.
 Thus, when the Basque independentist party, Batasuna, was banned by the Spanish Supreme Court in 2002 after government allegations of its close relationship to ETA, EAE-ANV remained as a legal party.